Updated: Dec 22, 2022

 Park the neophobia and DO something new.

-Whether it is creating your own scrapbook of doodles, mastering your own colouring book creations (yes, they do exist for adults, here's one example), or being creative around the house in your every day tasks.
+Whether it is creating your own scrapbook of doodles, mastering your own colouring book creations (yes, they do exist for adults), or being creative around the house in your every day tasks.

 Seeing you tap into your own creative side, will inspire them to tap into theirs!